Conditions

 The range of such injuries may vary from minor, temporary damage to a more permanent condition.
 Nerve pinching for a short period won’t likely cause permanent damage.
 Once pressure is relieved, nerve function can typically return to normal.
 However, if pain or pressure becomes chronic, it can lead to permanent nerve damage.
 Thus, early diagnosis is critical to prevent further damage or complications.

-Signs and Symptoms of Pinched Nerve Pinched Nerve Treatment Ohio
+Pinched Nerve Chiropractic Treatment Ohio

 What Causes Pinched Nerve?